SAP-samples/teched2023-XP270/exercises/ex2/README.md

 During this exercise you will create a command to clean the disk space using SAP Automation Pilot and register the command as operation flow in SAP Cloud ALM.

-## Exercise 2.1. - Define commmands for an automated remediations via SAP Automation Plot
+## Exercise 2.1. - Define commands for an automated remediations via SAP Automation Plot

 ### Command: "Delete App Temp Storage" in SAP Automation Pilot